Web Technologies in Retail: Opportunities in the Online Retail Marketplace

 - Web store product catalog is updated automatically using data from POS / ERP system.

-- Completed online order and customer information is immediately sent to POS / ERP system providing a complete view of customers’ online and in-store purchase history.
+- Completed online order and customer information are immediately sent to POS / ERP system providing a complete view of customers’ online and in-store purchase history.

 - Up-to-date pricing and inventory information with no staff intervention required.